zio/zio/docs/datatypes/test/index.md

   sbt Test/testOnly HelloWorldSpec   // run a specific test
   ```

-2. However, if we're not using SBT or have some other special needs, the `DefaultRunnableSpec` has a `main` method which can be invoked directly or with SBTs `Test/run` or `Test/runMain` commands:
+2. However, if we're not using SBT or have some other special needs, the `ZIOSpecDefault` has a `main` method which can be invoked directly or with SBTs `Test/run` or `Test/runMain` commands:

   ```bash
   sbt Test/run                       // prompt to choose which test to run